HOL-Theorem-Prover/HOL/src/probability/README.md

-     hurdUtils.{sml|sig}          * Some useful tools originally defined by Joe Hurd util_probScript.sml          * Utility lemmas needed by other scripts iterateScript.sml            * Generic iterated operations and special cases of sums over N and R productScript.sml            * Products of natural numbers and real numbers
+     hurdUtils.{sml|sig}          * Some useful tools originally defined by Joe Hurd util_probScript.sml          * Utility lemmas needed by other scripts iterateScript.sml            * Generic iterated operations and special cases of sums over N and R